Perifo L-shaped ceiling base kit (2 pendants, 1 light bar) | Philips Hue UK

 Perifo L-shaped ceiling base kit (2 pendants, 1 light bar)

-This ceiling track lighting kit in white includes two pendant lights, one linear light bar, three 1.5-meter rails, a PSU that sits at the end of one rail, and connectors to create an L shape that turns to the left.
+This ceiling track lighting kit in black includes two pendant lights, one linear light bar, three 1.5-meter rails, a PSU that sits in between two rails, and connectors to create an L shape that turns to the right.

 - Free shipping over £50 (UK only)